rdeforest/eforth/projects/coffee-browser/README.md

 # Coffee Browser: a more friendly and convenient CoffeeScript REPL?

-The purpose of this project is to bring the joy of 1980's BASIC programming to into the 21st century.
+The purpose of this project is to bring the joy of 1980's BASIC programming into the 21st century.

 # Vision